StanfordLegion/legion/language/README.spmd.md

 suite of dataflow-style optimizations for Regent.
 When installing Regent, make sure RDIR is enabled.

-SPMD-style execution can be applied to any control flow construct, with the following limitations.
+SPMD-style execution can be applied to any arbitrary nested control flow, with the following limitations.

-  * The leaves are `for` loops (numeric or over ispaces)
+  * The *leaves* (the innermost control flow constructs that themselves contain no nested control flow) must be `for` loops
-  * All leaves have the same loop bounds
+  * All leaves must have the same loop bounds
   * The bodies of leaves each contain a single (?) task launch
       * There must be no loop-carried dependencies between iterations
       * Region arguments must be of the form `p[i]` where i is the loop index